|who Neil Sadwelkar ?

 Neil Sadwelkar, based in Mumbai (formerly Bombay) India.
 Was born and raised right here in Mumbai.
 Both his parents were well-known artists (painters) - Vijoo and Baburao Sadwelkar.

-Spends most of his waking hours working as an editor, a consultant on data and workflows for movies and Television and an occasional teacher and writer.
+Neil spends most of his waking hours working as a consultant on data and workflows for movies and Television and is an occasional editor, teacher and writer.

-In his spare time, Neil conducts workshops on editing at the Film course at Whistling Woods International, FTII (Film & Television Institute of India, Pune), MET (Mumbai Educational Trust).
+In his spare time, Neil conducts workshops on editing at the Film course at Whistling Woods International, FTII (Film & Television Institute of India, Pune), SRFTI (Satyajit Ray Film & TV Institute, Kolkata), MET (Mumbai Educational Trust), Digital Academy, and others.

 For a brief period, 2010-11 Neil moved on from Pixion and went to Prime Focus - the huge international post-production and visual effects and 2D-3D facility with offices in Khar, London, Parel, Los Angeles, Hyderabad, Vancouver, Goa, Chennai, Goregaon and other places.